morisonfrederick/DSA/README.md

 # 📚 Data Structures & Algorithms in JavaScript

 Welcome to my DSA repository!
-This is a personal collection of data structures and algorithms implemented using JavaScript and TypeScript.
+This is a personal collection of data structures and algorithms implemented using JavaScript.
 The goal of this project is to improve problem-solving skills and deepen understanding of core computer science concepts.

 ---